 According to the speaker, she will be “ash” in a “jar.”
 Here, “ash” is a metaphor for her lost self, and the “jar” symbolizes subjugation or lack of freedom.
 It means that marriage burns a woman’s personal desires to ashes and keeps them in a sacred jar.
 The woman looks at it and laments her foolishness.
 Besides, the speaker offers this jar of her emotions to her partner.
 If he wishes, he can scatter her life.

 In this way, Duffy does not show the desperation of a speaker to be someone’s wife.
-Instead, she points at the impact of marriage on a woman’s mind.
+Instead, she points to the impact of marriage on a woman’s mind.
 It is a means to subjugate women and bury their emotions.

 ‘Betrothal’ consists of 9 quatrains or stanzas having four rhyming lines.
 Duffy loosely employs the AABB or the rhyming couplet form.
 In some instances, the regularity in rhyming breaks is due to the use of slant rhymes.
 For example, in the last two lines of the first stanza, “spade” imperfectly rhymes with “bride.”
 Besides, this poem is written from the perspective of a first-person speaker.
 The speaker is a woman whose weak voice finds a partner in order to carry on her journey.